sebastiancarlos/cl-yasboi/README.md

 Assuming your implementation has ASDF bundled in (which is the case for most these days), you still need to obtain the project's external dependencies (namely, `alexandria` and `fiveam`).
-Unless you have them already, or you have a very power-user setup in place already, you need to install `Quicklisp`, which is the tool which fetches external dependencies (Yes, the fetching tool is separate from the main package management tool...
-I know).
+Unless you have them already, or you have a very power-user setup in place already, you need to install [Quicklisp](https://www.quicklisp.org/beta/), which is the tool that fetches external dependencies (Yes, the fetching tool is separate from the main package management tool... *I know*).

-Assuming you have a Unix system (*I know this*), just follow the standard `Quicklisp` installation instructions, which I'll provide here:
+Assuming you have a Unix system (*I know this*), just follow the standard Quicklisp installation instructions, which I'll provide here:

 ```bash
 # Download the Quicklisp bootstrap file